When are 2022 Q4 estimated taxes due for self-employed individuals?

 For the fourth quarter 2022, self-employed estimated income tax payments are due no later than January 17, 2023.

 How do I determine my estimated quarterly taxes?

 Your estimated taxes are based on the income you earn.
 In addition to that, self-employed individuals must also pay a self-employment tax and may be subject to the alternative minimum tax.
 Estimated quarterly tax payments are designed to include all of these taxes.
 You should estimate your quarterly tax payments as accurately as possible, as doing so can help you avoid unnecessary penalty payments and other unwelcome surprises in April when your tax return is due.

-The COVID-19 pandemic has disrupted incomes for many self-employed individuals, which will impact the amounts of estimated taxes owed.
-Fortunately, your estimated quarterly taxes do not need to be the same for every quarter of the tax year.
-For example, if your estimate for the third quarter 2021 was too high and you paid more than you needed to because your income was down, you can adjust the amount for your fourth quarter estimate accordingly.
+Your estimated quarterly taxes do not need to be the same for every quarter of the tax year.
+For example, if your estimate for the third quarter 2022 was too high and you paid more than you needed to because your income was down, you can adjust the amount for your fourth quarter estimate accordingly.

 Is there a penalty for underpayment of estimated taxes?